to know Jesus and make him known, locally and globally

 Cookies

 We use cookies on our website.
-By using our website you agree to this Policy and you consent to our use of cookies in accordance with the terms of this Policy.
+By clicking ‘Accept Cookies’ you agree to this Policy and you consent to our use of cookies in accordance with the terms of this Policy.

 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.